|Module Title||RESTORATION AND EIGHTEENTH CENTURY LITERATURE|

-1. Dramatic Comedy: we shall examine the changing shape of dramatic comedy as the libertine Restoration theatre gave way to new codes of politeness.
+We shall examine the changing shape of dramatic comedy as the libertine Restoration theatre gave way to new codes of politeness.

-2. Poetry: we shall focus upon the contrast between 'Town and Country' to explore a shift from neo-classical imitation towards more realistic, 'modern' and sentimental poetic forms.
+We shall focus upon the contrast between 'Town and Country' to explore a shift from neo-classical imitation towards more realistic, 'modern' and sentimental poetic forms.

-3. Satire: we shall explore this dominant literary mode of both the late seventeenth-century, when party politics emerges, and the early eighteenth century, when literary professionalism, including an increase in female authorship, generated a new climate of public criticism.
+We shall explore this dominant literary mode of both the late seventeenth-century, when party politics emerges, and the early eighteenth century, when literary professionalism, including an increase in female authorship, generated a new climate of public criticism.

-4. Prose Fiction: we shall examine the development of sophisticated forms of prose fiction that accompanied the rapid expansion of the literary marketplace.
+We shall examine the development of sophisticated forms of prose fiction that accompanied the rapid expansion of the literary marketplace.

 Lectures and seminars

 Lectures (three per week) on this module are primarily concerned with mapping generic and cultural contexts and suggesting ideological and critical consequences, whilst the weekly seminars provide a forum for close textual analysis and the discussion of critical issues.
 Each Tutor will present a seminar programme covering material under all four headings.
-Subject to availability etc titles will be selected from the recommended editions listed below.
+Subject to availability, etc., titles will be selected from the recommended editions listed below.